Sports—Badges and Fobs

 Information Source: EMuseum, Identification #구입 11482

-A silver medal designed to be awarded to the winners of the 5th All Korea Aquatics Championship 全朝鮮水上競技大會 which was held in September 1934, hosted by the Chosŏn Sports Association and sponsored by the Dong-A Ilbo newspaper.
+A silver medal designed to be awarded to the winners of the 5th All Korea Aquatics Championship 全朝鮮水上競技大會, which was held in September 1934, hosted by the Chosŏn Sports Association, and sponsored by the Dong-A Ilbo newspaper.
 On the obverse of the medal, there are three divers poised at the starting line with the phrase ‘Victory’ above them.
 The reverse contains the words “Award” 賞, “5th All-Korea Aquatics Competition” 第五囬 全朝鮮水上競技大會, “Sept.
-8-9,1934” 一九三四.九.八-九., “Hosted by Chosŏn Sports Association” 主催 朝鮮體育會, “Support Dong-A Ilbo” 後援 東亞日報社.
-It is in a lined fitted box.
+8-9, 1934” 一九三四.九.八-九., “Hosted by Chosŏn Sports Association” 主催 朝鮮體育會, and “Support Dong-A Ilbo” 後援 東亞日報社.
+It is in a lined, fitted box.
 On the underside of the box lid, there is a label for the Sanyuan Insignia Factory (三元徽章工場).

 On the reverse, the top rocker inscription is: 朝鮮大日中學校 (조선대일중학교), Korea Dainichi Middle School.
 Dainichi is a Buddhist term literally “Great Sun”, it is pronounced Daeil in Korean.
 The Vertical inscription 野球部 (야구부) Baseball club.
 Undated .
 The manufacturer was the Asahi-Medal Works 了廾匕徽章製作所, in Tokyo